Remembering the men from the Kingsdown and Creekside Cluster

 … all their hope & merriment snuffed out for ever, and their voices fading on the winds of thought, from memory to memory, from hour to hour, until they are no more to be recalled.

-In this area of the Somme, the attacks on the day were successful.
-But at a huge loss of life.
-The British casualties on this one day totalled 57,470, the biggest ever suffered by the British army in a single day, over 19,000 allied troops were killed.
+In this area of the Somme, the attacks on the day were successful, but at a huge loss of life.
+The British casualties on this one day totalled 57,470, the biggest ever suffered by the British army in a single day; over 19,000 allied troops were killed.
 Leon was one of those who died at some time on 1 July 1916.
-He has no known grave, but is commemorated on the Thiepval Memorial, Somme, France., Pier and Face 5D.
+Leon has no known grave, but is commemorated on the Thiepval Memorial, Somme, France, Pier and Face 5D.

-Leon’s death was announced in the East Kent Gazette.
+Leon’s death was announced in the East Kent Gazette on 22 July 1916.
 The report wrongly lists Leon as being 29 years of age at the time of his death.
-It also gives details of his brother who served as a Captain in Financial Advisory Staff at the Front.
-Sydney survived the war.
+It also gives details of his brother Sydney, who served as a Captain in Financial Advisory Staff at the Front:

 LYNSTED SOLDIER KILLED.